bjunjo/billboard-hot-100/README.md

 sp.playlist_add_items(playlist_id, song_uris)
 ```
 ## Lessons
-1.API is awesome.
+1. API is awesome.
 Once I figure out how it works, it does stuff automatically.
 2. Authentication then implementation